Phyllolepis: Description and paleobiology

 Phyllolepis, as was typical of Phyllolepida, tended to be 30 to 40 cm in length and very flat.
 Phyllolepis have extensive armor made of full, flat plates, rather than scales, with both a wide jaw and mouth.
 They are characterized by a broad, enlarged nuchal plate paired with four small plates around the upper jaw.
 They have short and broad anterior ventrolateral plates, as well as paranuchal plates with postnuchal process.
 They also feature long, narrow anterior dorsolateral plates and a dermal ornamentation of smooth, concentric rings upon their plates.

 As a placoderm, Phyllolepis was a primitive jawed fish, with their jaws likely having been evolved from the first set of their gill arches.
 Elongated basiptergia have been found on some phyllolepid placoderms, such as Austrophyllolepis and Cowralepis, suggesting Phyllolepis may have had them as well.

-As with other members of Phyllolepida, Phyllolepis have eyes on either side of their heads, unlike modern flounders, as well as an absent sclerotic ring.
+As with other members of Phyllolepida, Phyllolepis have eyes on either side of their heads, unlike modern flounders, as well as an absent scleral ring.
 This suggests that the eyes of Phyllolepis may have been much reduced, vestigial, or completely absent.
 The pattern of raised ridges on its head and trunk plates are a defining trait, setting them apart from other placoderms.
 The highly developed system of lateral ridges are suggested to have been used for electroreception, in order to sense their surroundings in absence of functional eyes.

 Synapomorphies of Phyllolepis include the sub triangular dermal portion of the marginal plate.
 This genus can be distinguished from Cowralepis because of their deeply concave anterior margin, where it meets the postorbital plate, as well as the exit of the main lateral line canal in the middle of the plate (rather than in its posterior third division).
 Cowralepis also features a distinct posterior dorsolateral plate, which Phyllolepis lack entirely.

 However, because many defining traits for Phyllolepis must be used in conjunction with other traits (for example, the genera Phyllolepis, Placolepis, and Cobandrahlepis all lack a posterior median ventral plate), it is difficult to identify phyllolepid placoderms unless a full fossil assemblage is known.
 Due to the isolated phyllolepid plates found for species such as P. concentrica, konicki, undulata, and delicatula, it has been suggested by J. Long and E. Daeschler that they be recategorized as Phyllolepidae gen. et sp.
 Indeterminate.
 P. woodwardi, orvini, neilseni, and rossimontina are all species with complete and valid sets of plates.